 Once you and your grant writing team have identified your goals, found an appropriate grant to pursue, and brainstormed some programming to propose, you’re ready to actually begin writing.
 Compose the grant application in sections to streamline the process.

 Remember that your strategy will adapt and change across the entire grant writing process.
 Beginning and completing your grant application without changing your programming plans or adjusting your goals at all typically means that your strategy could stand to be strengthened.

+Your team may have decided to approach the grant writing process in any number of ways.
 Most commonly, grant writing teams assign individual members specific sections of the application to complete, then work on them in a collaborative online document.
-This a great approach to grant writing, since it keeps your draft organized and all your resources easily accessible
+This a great way to keep your draft organized and all your resources easily accessible.

 If you’re preparing to start the grant writing process for your nonprofit organization, we wish you the best of luck!
 Grant writing is certainly a challenge, but the rewards can be immense.
 Plus, effective grant writing is a learned skill that you can practice and continually improve.